vitiral/trfl/README.md

 #### Deletion, Re-naming and Cleanup
 A node is considered deleted if all of its used versions have the `del` flag set.
 If the node-name is ever re-used, then the new data will be added to the VersionedRef.
 Note that a node's parent and left/right nodes _cannot_ be updated by anyone except the GC, so even though the node is "deleted" it is still used for the BST search until the GC collects it.

 Renaming can be accomplished with a deletion then an add.
 Any data held by the node must be re-written (unless that data is SectorData) since there is no way to update the `Parent` reference.

-The OS or user may also occasionally decide to rewrite a directory structure in order to cleanup any large VersionedRef's or re-balance binary search trees, however note that this is an extremely expensive operation requiring rewriting almost all files in a directory -- so only useful in specific cases where there are an extremely large number of nodes in a directory.
+The OS or user may also occasionally decide to rewrite a directory structure in order to cleanup any large VersionedRef's or re-balance binary search trees, however note that this is an extremely expensive operation requiring rewriting almost all files (and sub-files) in a directory -- so this is only useful in specific cases where there are an extremely large number of nodes in a directory.

 ## Write Head (WH)
-Both the GC and data writing are designed to be **byte atomic**, meaning that power can be lost at any time and when the system reboots it will still be able to recover the filesystem (although some space may be lost on that cycle).
+Both the GC and data writing are designed to be byte atomic, meaning that power can be lost at any time and when the system reboots it will still be able to recover the filesystem (although some space may be lost on that cycle).

 Data is written, filling up one sector at a time.
 The sector starts off as "cleared" (all bits set to 0), and therefore has flags `initialized=false, notRoot=false, firstGCDone=false`.
 Likewise, the sector's `allocBitmap` is all set to 0, indicating all 64 byte slots are "free".

 Basic operation:
-- Before the sector is reserved, the GC has cleared `firstGCDone=0`
+- Before the sector is reserved, the GC has set `firstGCDone=0`
 - The sector is "reserved" by updating the current cycle, setting the current root and marking the slots used by the sector as allocated. `inintialized` is then set to `1`, leaving `notRoot=0` (this sector is now root).
 The previous